microsoft/showwhy/README.md

 - `docker-compose down -v`: Stops and removes all the containers and volumes used - Use when you stop using ShowWhy
 - `docker-compose rm --force`: Use after `docker-compose down -v` to delete all the data used in previous ShowWhy runs

-### Javacript Development
+### Javascript Development

-To be able to work on the javacript package you will need to install:
+To be able to work on the javascript package you will need to install:

 - [yarn](https://yarnpkg.com/)